The Bankrate promise

 Near-field Communication (NFC)

-“Our phone is slowly becoming our wallet,” says Drew Cheneler, founder of Simple Money Lyfe.
-He notes that some people don’t memorize their account information and rely on facial recognition or fingerprints to access their accounts.
+“Our phone is slowly becoming our wallet,” says Drew Cheneler, founder of SimpleMoneyLyfe.
+Some consumers don’t memorize their account information and rely on facial or fingerprint recognition to access their accounts, he says.
 Some cardless ATM software allows you to do the same.

-2. Access to all of your accounts
+2. Access to all your accounts

-3. No need to carry a card at all
+3. No need to carry a wallet

-3. Phone Security
+3. Phone security

-While cardless ATM transactions are generally more secure, they pose a different set of risks.
+Though cardless ATM transactions are generally more secure, they pose a different set of risks.

 Popular accounts with cardless ATM access

 Chase, Wells Fargo and Bank of America are all compatible with Google Pay, Apple Pay and Samsung Pay.
 Since cardless ATM apps from these banks work on each of these three services, they are compatible with both Android and Apple phones.